 5. Integration That Just Works

-The APIs are built by developers who use them, not by individuals who believe they know what developers need.
-Full documentation, consistent performance, and solid uptime let you focus on creating neat things rather than struggling with infrastructure.
-Your blockchain integration is the straightforward part of your project, not the difficult part.
+The APIs are built by developers who use them daily.
+Full documentation, consistent performance, and solid uptime let you focus on building your product rather than managing infrastructure.
+Your blockchain integration becomes the straightforward part of your project.

 6. Future-Proof by Design